bafnetwork/baf-wallet-v2/docs/docs/intro.md

 ## What is BAF Wallet?

-BAF Wallet is, first an foremost, a crypto wallet that:
+BAF Wallet is, first an foremost, not a wallet, but *ecosystem of libraries that make it as easy as possible to develop **antimaximalist** applications and libraries*:
+> antimaximalism *adj*. *1*.
+The perspective that there is no "one true blockchain" that places strong emphasis on knowing a lot about a lot of networks, understanding precisely what each can do, can't do, is good at, and isn't good at, and selecting the networks used to build a project based off of this knowledge. *2*.
+The opposite of [maximalism](https://media.consensys.net/why-is-there-maximalism-in-crypto-27967ce9025e).

+In other words, it is a toolkit of libraries for building decenralized applications and libraries that:
-- Can be used across any blockchain
+- Can be used on multiple blockchains
+- That directly builds off of multiple blockchains
 - Can use any key storage / management system
-- Is at least as easy to get started with as any Web2 app
+- Are at least as easy to get started with as Web2 Apps

-However, BAF Wallet is quickly becoming a synergestic ecosystem of libraries that make it as easy as possible to perform operations across multiple blockchains, which is something that we foresee being quite useful in a lot of different contexts.

-Currently, we do not have a public demo ready yet.
+- Are chain-agnostic

+Currently, there are two applications being built using the BAF Wallet libraries:
+* BAF Web Wallet - a staunchly antimaximalist web wallet that integrates very nicely with pretty much anything you could ever want to integrate with it.
+* BAF Wallet Discord Bot - a discord bot that integrates with the web wallet and uses BAF Wallet libraries to allow discord users to send any cryptoasset by tagging the recipient in a server where the bot is present.

+Throughout the libraries, you may notice we use a lot of "fancy" types.
+We do this because we believe having well-typed code goes a long way towards having self-documented code, and we'd like to make `tsc` be as helpful for you as possible, especially when it comes to bug-catching and editor completions.

 ## Getting Started